What happens when you stop drinking? When you stop drinking, your overall health improves — especially if your drinking habits include binge drinking.

 In this article, we will talk about what happens when you stop drinking alcohol — for heavy drinkers, binge drinkers, and those who struggle with alcohol abuse — separated into easy-to-understand sections.

 Important: For anyone who is dealing with alcohol addiction, it is wise to quit drinking only with clinical supervision.
-Healthcare professionals can offer detox, support, and emergency services to help you on your journey to recovery.
+Healthcare professionals can offer addiction treatment, detox, support, and emergency services to help you on your journey to recovery.

 Whether you’re sober curious, worried about alcohol withdrawal, or looking into Dry January, this is the right place for you to learn what happens to you (including health benefits) when you stop drinking.